cmda-bt/pt-course-19-20/readme.md

 research, design, project management, etcetera.

-We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as code quality, ethics, privacy, security, empathy, diversity, inclusion, accessibility, communication, time management, team work, and more.
+We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as ethics, privacy, security, empathy, diversity, inclusion, accessibility, communication, time management, team work, and more.

-You’ll learn about those “softer” skills and “harder” essentials such as how to use the command line, a text editor, version control, and build tools.
+You’ll learn about those “softer” skills and “harder” essentials such as how to use the command line, a text editor, version control, build tools, and code quality.

 ## Communication